skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 2. Create an IAM role (and attach that policy)
 3. Create a Lambda function (and attach that role)

 The instructions for how to test the setup can be found in the **[VERIFY phase](./verify.md)**.
 The **VERIFY** phase assumes you are checking another team's setup but for your own testing this will be just done in your own account.
-You'll need to keep that in mind because some of the ** VERIFY** phase instructions assume you are doing this cross accountl
+You'll need to keep that in mind because some of the **VERIFY** phase instructions assume you are doing this cross account so you'll need to adjust some of the commands.

 When you have verified your work is correct, move on to the next task (**Task 5**) which will involve actually exchanging information so another team can verify your work.